ngm011/Librarian/README.md

 # Librarian

+This is demonstration app that consumes Google Books API exposing it via Web API endpoint that's being consumed by MVVM (Model-View-ViewModel) based client.
+Additionally, there's repository used for API requests telemetry.

-Setup of API Portal
+## Setup of API Portal

 1. In appsettings.json, change a) LibrarianDB connection string b) GoogleApiKey
 2. Set Librarian.ApiPortal as startup project
 3. Invoke :Add-Migration Initial" in Package Manager Console
 4. Invoke "Update-Database" in Package Manager Console

-Testing of API Portal
+## Testing of API Portal

 5. POST to "https://localhost:[port]/Library/auth" with body set to ApiKey - "12212112":